 At Trinity Church school, we believe that pupils should develop skills in speaking, listening, reading and writing.
 It enables them to express themselves creatively and imaginatively and to communicate with others effectively.
 During your child's time at Trinity Church School, they will be taught to read, write and spell using our 'Letters and Sounds' scheme.

-How we teach our children to read
+Find out more aout how we teach phonics here:'Letters and Sounds' - How we teach our children to read

 The DFE have set up a new 'Letters and Sounds' YouTube channel.

 A new lesson will be uploaded each weekday beginning on Monday 27th April at 11am. *After upload, each lesson will then be available to watch throughout the summer term.

 During both key stages pupils’ interest and pleasure in reading is developed as they learn to read confidently and independently.
 This involves two dimensions:

 At Key Stage One children take part in a daily dedicated phonics session as set out in the Letters and Sounds document.
 The teaching of phonics is emphasised in the early teaching of reading to beginners.
 This involves the speedy working out of unfamiliar words and the speedy recognition of familiar printed words.Skills continue to be developed in the following ways:

 Each child will have a Reading Record where appropriate; the purpose of which is to record the reading experiences both at home and school.
 This will be an exercise book and teachers will provide an information sheet for parents on how best to hear their child read as is appropriate to their age or key stage.
 Writing during both key stages is linked to pupils’ interests and pleasure in writing is developed as they learn to write confidently and independently.This involves two dimensions: